 OFFICE: FERRANTE HALL, ROOM 267 PHONE: (315) 498-2458 EMAIL: OCCINFO@SUNYOCC.EDU

-The program is a five-semester (71-73 credit hours) program leading to an Associate of Applied Science degree in Respiratory Care.
-The program is accredited by the Committee on Accreditation for Respiratory Care (CoARC) education.
+The program is a five semester program (71-73 credit hour) leading to an Associate of Applied Science Degree in Respiratory Care.
 The program begins in the spring semester (January).
+The program is nationally accredited by: